Excel Stacked Area Chart (Tables of Contents)

 Stacked Area Chart

-A stacked Area Chart is a type of Area Chart which is available under the Insert menu tab with the name 100% Stacked Area.
+A stacked Area Chart is a type of Area Chart available under the Insert menu tab with the name 100% Stacked Area.
 This chart shows the actual covered data from the total selected area.
-For example, we have 3 types of population data for 5 years which is for Infants, Kids, and Teens, so if we used the Stacked Area Chart here, we would be able to see how much area is of the population are covered by each of the categories for each year.
+For example, we have 3 types of population data for 5 years, which is for Infants, Kids, and Teens, so if we used the Stacked Area Chart here, we would be able to see how much area of the population is covered by each of the categories for each year.

-It can be used to represent: Ranking, Distribution, Comparisons, Part-to-whole, etc.
+It can represent Ranking, Distribution, Comparisons, Part-to-whole, etc.

 - The title (Describes the column)